milnak/scoop-bucket/README.md

 Didn't add "bin": [ "datutil.exe", "rc.exe" ] as I don't think these tools are commonly used.

+### stirling-pdf

+Similar to the one in extras, but this one creates a launcher script which opens a browser to the UI.

 ### sourcegit

 Add portable mode by creating "data" folder.